sallyca530/Python-API-Challenge/README.md

-# Python-API-Challenge
-### Python API for Weather and Vacation Planning
+# Python API for Weather and Vacation Planning
 ## Introduction
-**Part 1 -  WeatherPy**: The creation of a Python script to visualize the weather of over 500 cities of varying distances from the equator is outlined.
-Leveraging the `citipy` Python library, the OpenWeatherMap API (https://openweathermap.org/api), and adept problem-solving skills, a comprehensive model of weather patterns across diverse cities is constructed.
+**Part 1 -  WeatherPy**: The first portion of this project involves the creation of a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+Leveraging the `citipy` Python library and the OpenWeatherMap API (https://openweathermap.org/api), a comprehensive *model of weather patterns* across diverse cities is constructed.

-**Part 2 - VacationPy**: The utilization of weather data skills to strategize future vacations is emphasized.
-Through the employment of Jupyter notebooks, the `hvPlot` Python library, and the Geoapify API (https://www.geoapify.com/), provides code that streamlines the process by importing required libraries and loading the CSV file containing weather and coordinates data for each city created in *Part 1*.
+**Part 2 - VacationPy**: The primary objective of the second portion of this project involves utilizing the Geoapify API (https://www.geoapify.com/) and `hvPlot` Python library to showcase proficiency in Python to craft compelling map visualizations that aid in *vacation planning*.
+The code streamlines the process by importing required libraries and loading the CSV file containing weather and coordinate data for each city created in *Part 1*.
-Primary objectives involve utilizing the Geoapify API and `hvPlot` Python library showcases proficiency in Python to craft compelling map visualizations that aid in vacation planning.

 ## Part 1: WeatherPy
 ### Imports